-Benefits of Using a Special Needs Trust
+Benefits of Using Trust Administration and a Special Needs Trust

-A special needs trust gives you the ability to provide for a special needs child or a special needs adult who is receiving government benefits.
+A special needs trust gives you the ability to provide for a child or an adult who is receiving government benefits.
 If you leave your money to that person outright, the government can take those benefits away.
 The Medical Assistance program is Minnesota’s Medicaid program that provides health insurance coverage for people with disabilities.
 Eligibility is based on financial need and takes into account an individual’s income level as well as the worth of their assets.
-A special needs trust would not be included in the person’s assets or income calculation.
+This plan would not be included in the person’s assets or income calculation.
 This means that he or she could receive support from the trust while keeping their government benefits.

-It is important to note, however, that the established trust meets the requirements of a special needs trust in order to be excluded as an asset for someone receiving assistance under the Medical Assistance program.
+It is important to note, however, that the established trust meets the necessary requirements in order to be excluded as an asset for someone receiving assistance under the Medical Assistance program.

-The trustee must adhere to the terms of the trust and must make an accurate account record of all trust related transactions.
-A special needs trust may be court supervised in which case an annual accounting is required.
-Even if the trust is not court supervised, a beneficiary can request an accounting at any time.
+The trustee must adhere to the terms of the trust and must make an accurate account record of all related transactions.
+These tools may be court-supervised in which case an annual accounting is required.
+Even if it is not court-supervised, a beneficiary can request an accounting at any time.

-With a special needs trust, the beneficiary cannot have control over the trust.
+With this, the beneficiary cannot have control over the trust.
 The trustee must be in complete control of the amount and timing of asset distribution.
 If the beneficiary has the power to demand the trustee to make distributions, government assistance is put in jeopardy as the trust funds could be included in income and asset calculations for government benefits.

-If you are interested in having an estate planning consultation, contact us today by filling out a contact form or calling us at (952) 260-2043 with any questions you might have.
+If you are interested in an estate planning consultation, contact us today by filling out a contact form or calling us at (952) 260-2043 with any questions you might have.
 Feel free to check out our fees page for pricing information.